ibm-cloud-docs/key-protect/set-up-api.md

 To build your request, pair a
 [service endpoint](/docs/key-protect?topic=key-protect-regions#service-endpoints)
 with the appropriate authentication credentials.
-For example, if you created a service instance for the `us-south` region, use the following endpoint and API headers to browse keys in your service:
+For example, if you created a
+{{site.data.keyword.keymanagementserviceshort}} instance for the `us-south` region, use the following endpoint and API headers to browse keys in your service:

 ```cURL